Barbra Streisand: Singing

 In 1996, Streisand released "I Finally Found Someone" as a duet with Canadian singer and songwriter Bryan Adams.
 The song was nominated for an Oscar, as it was part of the soundtrack of Streisand's self-directed movie The Mirror Has Two Faces.
-It reached #8 on the Billboard Hot 100 and was her first significant hit in almost a decade and her first top 10 hit on the Hot 100 (and first gold single) since 1981.
+It reached No. 8 on the Billboard Hot 100 and was her first significant hit in almost a decade and her first Top 10 hit on the Hot 100 (and first gold single) since 1981.

 In 1997, she finally returned to the recording studio, releasing Higher Ground, a collection of songs of a loosely inspirational nature that also featured a duet with Céline Dion.
 The album received generally favorable reviews and once again debuted at No. 1 on the pop charts.
 Following her marriage to Brolin in 1998, Streisand recorded A Love Like Ours the following year.
 Reviews were mixed, with many critics complaining about the somewhat syrupy sentiments and overly lush arrangements; however, it did produce a modest hit for Streisand in the country-tinged "If You Ever Leave Me", a duet with Vince Gill.

 On New Year's Eve 1999, Streisand returned to the concert stage, selling out in the first few hours, eight months before her return.
 At the end of the millennium, she was the number one female singer in the U.S., with at least two No. 1 albums in each decade since she began performing.
 A two-disc live album, Timeless: Live in Concert, was released in 2000.
 Streisand performed versions of the Timeless concert in Sydney and Melbourne, Australia, in early 2000.
 In advance of four concerts (two each in Los Angeles and New York) in September 2000, Streisand announced that she was retiring from playing public concerts.
 Her performance of the song "People" was broadcast on the Internet via America Online.

 Streisand's subsequent albums included Christmas Memories (2001), a somewhat somber collection of holiday songs, and The Movie Album (2003), featuring famous film themes and backed by a large symphony orchestra.
 Guilty Pleasures (called Guilty Too in the UK), a collaboration with Barry Gibb and a sequel to their Guilty, was released worldwide in 2005.